mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 To understand the column space, let's consider a matrix from Perspectives 2 and 3 -- that is, as a list of column vectors and as a function mapping vectors from one space to another.

-**Understanding the column space when viewing a matrix as a list of column vectors**
+**Understanding the column space when viewing matrices as lists of column vectors**

 The least abstract way to view the column space of a matrix is when considering a matrix to be a simple list of column-vectors.
 For example, consider the matrix